Bitcoin Verdict

 Bitcoin history

-How the network got where it is.
+How the network got where it is, and what it survived to get here.

 The Blocksize War